gregwhitaker/envopts/README.md

     EnvOpts.parse();

-Once the environment variable is parsed you will be able to access the system parameters like so:
+Once the environment variable is parsed you will be able to access the system properties like so:

-    System.getParameter("spring.profiles.active")
+    System.getProperty("spring.profiles.active")

 ## Building from Source
 Run the following command to build EnvOpts from source: